Why measure roasted coffee density

 Conclusion

-Density.coffee results from much research, testing, and ongoing revision.
-It uses computer modeling, predicting over 5000 data points.
+Results from much research, testing, and ongoing revision.
+It uses computer modelling, predicting over 5000 data points.
 The computer model has proven to be very successful, to the point that I personally would now not make coffee without it.

 In an ideal world, Coffee Roasters, who often do 60kg batch roasts, would measure the density for you.
 You might find the Roast Date, Density, and QR code on each bag you purchase.